The Base Rate Fallacy

 People who have only generic information tend to use it to judge probabilities, which is the rational thing to do since that's all that they have to go on.
 In contrast, when people have both types of information, they tend to make judgments of probability based entirely upon specific information, leaving out the base rate.
 This is the base rate fallacy.

 When you have both generic and specific information, it might seem reasonable to ignore the general information in favor of the more specific.
 This would indeed be the right thing to do if you have only one type of information, but you should use all of the information you have.
-This is an application of a principle of inductive logic called "the requirement of total evidence", which requires that all relevant evidence be used in inductive reasoning2.
+This is an application of a principle of inductive logic called "the rule of total evidence", which requires that all relevant evidence be used in inductive reasoning2.

 It's easy to see that failing to use relevant information can lead to false conclusions: for instance, suppose that every swan you have seen was white except for some black ones.
 It would be a mistake to ignore the black swans and conclude that all swans are white since there are black ones from Australia.
 The base rate fallacy is a specific mistake of this type, that is, a failure to use all relevant information in an inductive inference.